ironcrypto/smart-beta/README.md

 **Instructions on packages**

 - We will be using Python 3 in this project.
-We
 - We use TensorFlow Compat V1